pushkardravid/CSC510-HW2/go/src/README.md

 ### Running the code

  - Clone this repository and navigate to the `\go` directory
- - Run the ruby simulation using this command
+ - Run the go simulation using this command

       ```
       go run .\src\gameOfLife.go